tahowallet/token-list/README.md

 ` git checkout -b add-0xBitcoin-token `

-4. Add the token/s to tallycash.tokenlist.json.
-The below example shows the ease in adding `OxBitcoin token` to the list.
+4. Add the token/s to the desired chain in the chains folder eg 1.json for ethereum.
+A detailed list of chains is available [here](https://chainlist.org/).
+The below example shows the ease in adding `OxBitcoin token` to the list

 ```
     "tokens": [